All Episodes

 I love you, Rush.

-Um, you know, in the past, you've uh kind of made fun of the actor, entertainer people for speaking out on subjects outside of their realm of expertise, and yet you have a conference with a bunch of entertainer producer actors on the effect that 24 has on the social political world.
+You know, in the past, you've kind of made fun of the actor-entertainer people for speaking out on subjects outside of their realm of expertise.

-How do you how do you square that?
+How do you square that?

 I don't question their right to say it, but I question why in the world anybody gives what they say any weight.